zachariahmagee/Cornerstone-Video/README.md

 ## Current Limitations
 - No real **authentication or account security**.
 User registration is simulated, and all data is stored without verification or password protection.
 - The API is also insecure.
+Use Bearer tokens for authentication.
 - Recommendations require login.
 Right now, users must be logged in to receive recommendations.
 As a workaround, a “Guest” user is automatically registered on first load.
 Ideally, the server would support a recommendation endpoint that accepts a list of liked movie IDs, without requiring a persistent user.
 - Recommendations lack filtering or sorting.
 - Admin functionality (e.g., CRUD for movies) not implemented.
 All data is preseeded from JSON.